Performance of the Gamma-ray Transient Monitor at the IHEP Electron-Beam Facility: Electron-Beam Testing Results

 For the data collected by the GTP in the 0.4-1.4 MeV energy range, the event selection described above was applied, and the same process was performed for the background data.
 By subtracting the background from the deposited electron energy spectrum, a filtered energy spectrum was obtained, referred to as the net deposited energy spectrum.
 Figure~\ref{fig:9} shows the net deposited energy spectra at partial energy points and the corresponding Gaussian fitting results (Equation~\ref{eq:4}).
 These fitting results, such as the centroids of energy peak ($\mu$) and standard deviations ($\sigma$), provide a basis for establishing the energy-channel (E-C) relationship and energy resolution of the GTP for electrons.
 Figure~\ref{fig:10} (a) presents the E-C relationship of the GTP for electrons, along with the curve fitted using a quadratic polynomial (Equation~\ref{eq:3}).
 Figure~\ref{fig:10} (b) shows the energy resolution of the GTP.
 Here, the energy resolution is represented by the full width at half maximum (FWHM = 2.355 · $\sigma$), and its uncertainty is calculated using the error propagation formula.

 It is important to note that electrons deposit energy while passing through the Be window and Teflon reflective materials, resulting in a deposited energy in the NaI(Tl) crystal that is lower than the beam energy.
 Therefore, the horizontal axis in Fig.~\ref{fig:10} needs to be corrected to the most probable energy of electrons, as determined by the Geant4 simulation described in Section~\ref{chap:Electron Energy Response Simulation}.
-In Fig.~\ref{fig:10} (a), the lowest incident energy is 400 keV, corresponding to a most probable deposited energy of 259.8 keV in the GTP, while the highest incident energy is 1400 keV, corresponding to a most probable deposited energy of 1307.4 keV.
-The figure shows that the GTP's response to electrons increases nearly linearly, indicating that the detector's response is normal and meets the design expectations.
-Due to detection threshold constraints, the electron spectrum measured at an incident energy of 400 keV is incomplete.
-Therefore, Fig.~\ref{fig:10} (b) only presents the energy resolution for incident energies in the range of 500-1400 keV.
-Based on the fitted curve of the E-C relationship and considering the presence of a detection threshold as well as the channel limitations of the data acquisition system, we conclude that the GTP has an electron detection energy range of 310-1629 keV.
+In Fig.~\ref{fig:10} (a), the lowest incident energy is 400 keV, corresponding to a most probable energy of 259.8 keV in the GTP, while the highest incident energy is 1400 keV, corresponding to a most probable energy of 1307.4 keV.
+Figure~\ref{fig:10} (a) shows that the GTP's response to 400-1400 keV electrons is normal, with excellent linearity, as expected in the design.
+The electron energy spectrum measured at an incident energy of 400 keV is incomplete.
+Figure~\ref{fig:10} (b) shows only the energy resolution for incident energies in the range of 500-1400 keV.
+Due to the detection threshold and the limitations of the data acquisition system's energy channels, the GTP can detect energies in the range of 118-3566 channels.
+Based on the fitted E-C relationship curve (Fig.~\ref{fig:10} (a)), the corresponding range of most probable energies is calculated to be 165-1525 keV.
+Finally, using the relationship between most probable energy and incident energy obtained from Geant4 simulations (Fig.~\ref{fig:18} (a)), the GTP's detectable energy range for electrons is calculated to be 310-1629 keV.